Metalepsis (album): Reception

 Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Paul Simpson writing that this release addresses "spirituality, nature, and the internet through a fragmentary mixture of electro-acoustic freak-folk".
 Online music platform Bandcamp highlighted Metalepsis as Album of the Day and writer Miles Bowe remarked that the "most abstract moments are also its most resonant in hindsight with "weightless, insular soundscapes [that] connect the album’s brightest moments, making them feel like extraterrestrial encounters".
-Writing for Pitchfork Media, Colin Joyce rated this album 7.5 out of 10, calling it "a vision of psychedelic music that embraces both conventional folk elements and stranger experimentation".
+Writing for Pitchfork, Colin Joyce rated this album 7.5 out of 10, calling it "a vision of psychedelic music that embraces both conventional folk elements and stranger experimentation".
 Pat Beane of TinyMixTapes rated Metalepsis 4 out of 5, writing that "many of these songs are covered in and born of the textural strains of Drewchin’s voice and electronics" and the album hinges on what breaks down and what persists; its deviations and pulses are Drewchin showing her hand, the hand that puts a head inside a head".